Sustaining Forests

 Man walking away in forest

 Our Saillat, France, mill relies on privately owned forests to meet its fiber supply needs.
-Our woodsourcing subsidiary in France, Comptoir des Bois de Brive (CBB), specializes in purchasing and harvesting timber from surrounding areas to supply the Saillat mill, as well as other users in the local wood industry.
+Our wood sourcing subsidiary in France, Comptoir des Bois de Brive (CBB), specializes in purchasing and harvesting timber from surrounding areas to supply the Saillat mill and other local commercial wood users.

-Central to CBB’s fiber sourcing program is the FSC Forest Management Group Certificate managed by Sylvamo Foret Services (SFS), a subsidiary environmental engineering firm that provides forest management and certification services to forest owners.
-SFS has grown its membership to more than 1,600 landowners, representing 35,200 hectares (87,000 acres) or nearly one-third of all FSC-certified forest areas in France.
+Central to CBB’s fiber sourcing program is the FSC Forest Management Group Certificate (C109669), managed by Sylvamo Foret Services (SFS), Sylvamo’s environmental engineering subsidiary, which provides forest management and certification services to forestland owners in France.
+SFS has grown its membership to more than 1,850 landowners, representing 35,250 hectares (87,105 acres), or nearly 30% of all FSC-certified forest areas in France.
 Both CBB and SFS have pioneered the development and application of FSC’s Ecosystem Services program in France, which creates economic incentives for landowners to protect and conserve areas of high conservation value.

-Our Nymolla, Sweden, mill partners closely with a wood supplier to fulfill the requirements of Sylvamo’s global fiber procurement policy.
-They supply hardwood and long-fiber softwood pulp from responsibly managed forests.
-A majority of fiber is sourced within a 90 kilometer (56 mile) radius.
-The mill holds chain-of-custody fiber certifications according to FSC and PEFC standards and employs a traceability system to document and verify the origin of wood used.
+Our Nymolla, Sweden, mill partners closely with a certified fiber supplier to ensure all purchased fiber meets the requirements of our global fiber procurement policy, which requires that we only use fiber from responsibly managed forests.
+A majority of the fiber used by the Nymolla mill is sourced within a 90 kilometer (56 mile) radius.
+The mill holds chain of custody fiber certifications according to FSC (C084255) and PEFC (PEFC/10-31-179) standards and employs a traceability system to document and verify the origin of wood used.

 Aerial view of eucalyptus trees

-Brazil, the only country in which we own forestland, allows us to have the most beneficial ecological footprint through our forest management programs, such as our Bem Te Vi stewardship program.
+Brazil is the only country in which we own forestland, allowing us to implement forest management programs having a beneficial ecological footprint, such as our Bem Te Vi stewardship program.
+Bem Te Vi tracks wildlife activity in our forests to understand and conserve biodiversity on our land.

-Our 100,000 hectares (247,000 acres) of forestland are located close to our mills and provide a sustainable source of high-quality hardwood fiber.
-Eucalyptus trees produce an ideal fiber for papermaking and grow to maturity within seven years.
-Eucalyptus also requires less wood to manufacture pulp compared to other commonly used species, making it an environmentally attractive species for papermaking as well as for generating renewable energy.
+We own 100,000 hectares (247,000 acres) of forestland, located near our mills where we grow eucalyptus trees that provide a sustainable source of high-quality hardwood fiber.
+Eucalyptus trees grow to maturity within seven years and produce an ideal fiber for papermaking.
+Less eucalyptus wood is required to manufacture pulp compared to many other commonly used species.
+Its fast growth rate and efficiency make it an environmentally attractive species for papermaking, as well as for generating renewable energy.

-Nearly all our owned forestland is certified to the FSC and PEFC forest management standards.
-More than one-fourth of our forestland is set aside for conservation and features forests of native tree species to support biodiversity habitat preservation.
+Nearly all of our owned forestland is certified to FSC and PEFC forest management standards.
 View our Forest Management Plan.

 Field with trees and blue sky with clouds

-To provide wood to our Eastover, South Carolina, and Ticonderoga, New York, mills, we work with a sole supplier, who is certified to both the FSC and Sustainable Forestry Initiative (SFI®) chain of custody standards.
-It supplies fiber harvested from responsibly managed forests in the surrounding areas.
+To provide wood to our Eastover, South Carolina, and Ticonderoga, New York, mills, we work with a fiber supplier certified to the major chain of custody standards.
+It supplies fiber harvested from nearby responsibly managed forests.